mozanunal/SimpleDSP/README.md

 # SimpleDSP
-A basic dsp library for arduino and most of the microcontrollers which can be programmed in C/C++
+SimpleDSP is a basic DSP library which is for arduino and most of the microcontrollers which can be programmed in C/C++

 ## Performance:
+ Here is some examples for its performance.
+Actually it is not optimized for performance.
+Its main focuses are portability and education.

 ### Arduino Nano
 * FFT 16 points: 2 ms
 * FFT 32 points: 6 ms